Articles

 The Symbiotic Nexus: Decision Intelligence and Decision Execution Platforms in the Modern Supply Chain

-Author: Bart A. De Muynck — Advisor, Avathon The relentless pace of global commerce, amplified by unprecedented disruptions like tariffs, geopolitical shifts, and volatile consumer demands, has solidified supply chain agility as the ultimate competitive differentiator.
+The relentless pace of global commerce, amplified by unprecedented disruptions like tariffs, geopolitical shifts, and volatile consumer demands, has solidified supply chain agility as the ultimate competitive differentiator.
 What began as a simple quest for real-time visibility—a digital dot on a map—has rapidly evolved into a sophisticated pursuit of Decision Intelligence Platforms (DIPs) and, increasingly, their symbiotic partners: Decision Execution Platforms (DEPs).
 These two technological pillars are fundamentally reshaping how businesses navigate complexity, not just through insights but through automated action, paving the way for truly autonomous supply chains.
-Decision Intelligence Platforms: The Brain of the Supply Chain A Decision Intelligence Platform

 Strong Renewable Energy Growth Demands Next-Generation Operational Excellence

 Introduction—Renewables are on a strong growth trajectory In March of 2025, fossil fuel electricity generation in the US fell below 50% for the first time, propelled by rapid growth in the renewable sector.
 Renewable generation is on track to deliver nearly half of global electricity demand by the end of this decade according to the latest report from the International Energy Agency (IEA), this despite the vagaries of politics, subsidies, and manufacturing economics.
 Despite these potential headwinds, owner/operators need to invest in advanced technology like artificial intelligence (AI) to mitigate these challenges and maximize the utilization of their existing asset bases.
-Photovoltaic (PV) alone will account for nearly 80% of

 Transforming Industrial Safety and Efficiency: Avathon Integrates NVIDIA Metropolis to Supercharge AI-Powered Video Intelligence

 Video data is everywhere—but operational insight is still rare.
 Industrial sectors generate thousands of hours of surveillance footage daily.
 From manufacturing plants and oil rigs to logistics yards and aerospace hangars, video is meant to enhance safety and efficiency.
 Yet, much of it goes unwatched—tucked away in servers until something goes wrong.
 And by then, it’s often too late.
 At Avathon, we’re changing that.
 By integrating the NVIDIA’s Video Search and Summarization (VSS) blueprint—part of the NVIDIA Metropolis platform—into our AI-powered video intelligence solution, we’re making it faster and easier for frontline teams to find what matters most.
-Whether it’s spotting equipment failures, monitoring worker safety, or conducting incident investigations,

 Operational Technology Platforms vs. IT Platforms

 Driving Value in a Disruptive Environment with Avathon’s AI System of Innovation By Bart A. De Muynck In today’s rapidly evolving technological landscape, businesses face unprecedented disruptions, from supply chain volatility to regulatory shifts and geopolitical tensions.
 As of May 2025, companies across industries are grappling with challenges like tariff-driven cost increases, increasing weather events such as drought, fire, and floods, all of which underscore the need for resilient, adaptive systems.
 Two critical pillars in this environment are Operational Technology (OT) Platforms and Information Technology (IT) Platforms.
-Understanding their differences, their roles in navigating disruptions, and how a company like Avathon leverages AI to enhance these platforms can unlock significant
+Understanding their differences, their roles in navigating disruptions, and how a company like Avathon leverages AI to enhance these platforms.

 AI: the windstorm for renewable energy